Last modified April 29, 2026 by Jarjar

 The card illustrations and the atmospheric texts easily hook any space enthusiast or curious person.
 The game offers us a rather refreshing mechanic with these satellites and the planets that rotate, replicating what is called "ideal launch windows" (I had the same "wow" feeling when I discovered the game Barrage ).
 Thematically, the game is remarkable!

-There are also some great races that bring tension between players: discovery of alien signs, exploration of moons, some bonuses from alien tracks, getting the majority on scans, bonuses for the first to take technologies, etc. The movement of the planets, triggered by the acquisition of technologies or the passage of the first player, adds an almost unpredictable strategic dynamic!
-In short, a lot of interaction, very fun!
+There are also exciting races that create tension between players: discovering alien signs, exploring moons, certain bonuses from alien tracks, achieving majority control on scans, bonuses for being the first to acquire technologies, and so on.
+The movement of planets, triggered by acquiring technologies or the first player passing through, adds an almost unpredictable strategic dynamic!
+In short, a huge amount of interaction, very fun!

 Another very interesting mechanic is the discovery of the existence of these new aliens, which interrupts the game to introduce a new board, new cards and components, which can subtly modify the players' strategy.